School of Architecture and Built Environment

 Bachelor of Science in Real Estate, BS

 The Bachelor of Science in Real Estate degree is a 4-year-long undergraduate course of study.
-It is a comprehensive program that teaches the traditional core concepts of real estate including real estate finance and project management, while integrating unique offerings including design and related environmental concerns.
+It is a comprehensive program that teaches the traditional core concepts of real estate including real estate finance, development, policy, and technology, while integrating unique offerings including urban and environmental concerns.

 Bachelor of Arts in Design, BA